A.F.C. Richmond: Club fictional history

 A.F.C.
-Richmond in Ted Lasso is a historic English football club originally created in 1897 in the London Borough of Richmond upon Thames and played its inaugural match in the same year.
-Throughout the First World War, their home ground, at the fictional Nelson Road Stadium, was repurposed as a field hospital.
+Richmond in Ted Lasso is a historic English football club originally created in 1897 in Richmond, London and played its inaugural match in the same year.
+Throughout the First World War, their home ground was at the fictional Nelson Road Stadium.

-The club has a traditional place in English football, regularly fluctuating between the Premier League and the Championship, competes against actual teams in the premier league.
+The club has a traditional place in English football, regularly fluctuating between the Premier League and the Championship, competes against actual teams in the Premier League.
 In the fictional universe of the show, Richmond has gained a committed fan base deeply rooted in the local community.